googlesamples/google-signin-unity/README.md

 ## Configuring the application  on the API Console

-To authenticate you need create credentials on the API console for your application.
+To authenticate you need to create credentials on the API console for your application.
 The steps to do this are available on [Google Sign-In for Android](https://developers.google.com/identity/sign-in/android/start) or as part of Firebase configuration.